fommil/fpmortals/manuscript/under-review.md

 However, even if we look past the learning curve of FP, there are still some real challenges that remain:

-1.  trampolining has a performance impact due to increased memory churn.
-FP is not applicable where the developer efficiency vs runtime performance tradeoff is heavily biased towards performance.
+1.  trampolining has a performance impact due to increased memory churn and garbage collection pressure.
 2.  there is not always IDE support for the advanced language features, macros or compiler plugins.
 3.  implementation details, as we have seen with `for` syntax sugar and